E-MAIL tony@lathes.co.uk

 Weidenhoff Lathe U.S.A.

-Sold (if not manufactured) by Joseph Weidenhoff of 4354 Roosevelt Road, Chicago, Illinois during the early years of the 20th century their 3.5" x 16" lathe was a plain-turning machine and typical of a once-popular, lighter and less-expensive design of bench lathe intended for simple turning jobs in the home or small professional workshop.
-The Weidenhoff could also carry various accessories to extend its versatility in the automobile electrical-repair business - one in particular being of especially ingenious design and construction and intended for the (apparently semi-automatic) undercutting the mica segments on an armature once it had been turned true.
+Joseph Weidenhoff was bases first at 4354 Roosevelt Road, Chicago, Illinois and, during the early years of the 20th century, their 3.5" x 16" lathe was a plain-turning machine was typical of a once-popular, lighter and less-expensive design of bench lathe intended for simple turning jobs in the home or small professional workshop.
+The Weidenhoff lathe could also carry various accessories to extend its versatility in the automobile electrical-repair business - one in particular being of especially ingenious design and construction and intended for the (apparently semi-automatic) undercutting the mica segments on an armature once it had been turned true.

 The machine could also be supplied with a built-on countershaft unit together with a separate powered attachment to run the mica undercutting attachment.